5 reasons to attend CinefestOZ: the Cannes Film Festival of Margaret River

 A feast for the senses

 There’s never a shortage of eateries to satiate your tastebuds and CinefestOZ is the perfect pairing of Margaret River’s renowned food and wine.
-The gala night serves up plenty of drama and glamour, with an after-party at Origins Markets showcasing over 60 of Western Australia’s finest gourmet and artisanal producers.
+The gala night serves up plenty of drama and glamour, with the Film Prize Celebration and a spectacular cocktail party at Sabina River Farm (Busselton).

 Explore the Margaret River Region

 You could spend weeks exploring the region and still have plenty to discover in the Margaret River Region.
-Since many of the festivities are focused around Busselton, the iconic Busselton Jetty is a must see and while here visit the underwater observatory, take a range of tours such as snorkelling or an undersea walk or if you’d prefer to stay dry, jump onboard the train to the end of the jetty.
-Reaching 1.8 kilometres out to the Indian Ocean, it’s the longest timber-piled jetty in the Southern Hemisphere.
+Since many of the festivities are focused around Busselton, the iconic Busselton Jetty is a must see and while here visit the underwater observatory, take a range of tours such as snorkelling or an undersea walk where you’ll discover 13 underwater sculptures.
+Or if you’d prefer to stay dry, jump onboard the train to the end of the jetty, reaching 1.8 kilometres out to the Indian Ocean, it’s the longest timber-piled jetty in the Southern Hemisphere.

 Busselton Jetty, Photo credit: Jarrad Seng